uds-lsv/TF-NNLM-TK/README.md

 ## Authors and Licence

-This toolkit was developed by Youssef Oualil, during his time at LSV, and the [Spoken Language Systems group (LSV)](https://www.lsv.uni-saarland.de/) at Saarland University.
+This toolkit was originally developed by Youssef Oualil, during his time at [LSV, Saarland University](https://www.lsv.uni-saarland.de/).
+It is currently mantained at the LSV group by [Michael A. Hedderich](https://www.lsv.uni-saarland.de/?id=188) with contributions by Adam Kusmirek.
 This work was funded in part by SFB 1102.

-You can contact us at code [ at ] lsv . uni-saarland . de

 This code is licensed under Apache 2.0.
 Parts of this code are based on the Tensorflow PTB-LM recipe licensed under the Apache License, Version 2.0 by the TensorFlow Authors.
 Please see the LICENCE file for details.